List of active duty United States senior enlisted leaders and advisors: Background

-A senior enlisted advisor (SEA) in the United States Armed Forces is the most senior enlisted service member in a unit and acts as an advisor to the commanding officer, representing all enlisted service members in the unit.
-Formally, E-9 billets for the senior enlisted advisor are established at Service unit (e.g., battalion, wing, or higher), command, major command, force, or fleet levels to the SEAs/CSELs of DoD Agencies and the Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff.
-SEAs are also known as Command Senior Enlisted Leaders (CSEL).
-Always a non-commissioned officer, the SEA is the main link between the commanding officer and the enlisted service members under his or her charge, communicating the CO's wishes to the enlisted ranks of their given unit.
-For effective command and control of troops as well as liaising with external and atypical authorities (especially in international coalitions), a unit's commander, deputy commander, chief of staff and senior enlisted leader must work in concert.
+A senior enlisted advisor (SEA) is the most senior enlisted service member in a uniformed unit who acts as the top advisor and representative of enlisted personnel in the unit to the commanding officer.
+Formally, E-9 billets for the senior enlisted advisor are established from the field level (battalion, wing, etc.) up to the senior enlisted advisor to the chairman of the Joint Chiefs of Staff.
+SEAs are also known as command senior enlisted leaders (CSEL).
+The SEA is the principal link between the commanding officer and the enlisted service members under their charge, communicating the CO's wishes to the enlisted ranks of their assigned unit.
+For effective command and control of troops as well as liaising with external and atypical authorities (especially in international coalitions), a unit's senior officers and senior enlisted leader must work in concert.

-Above the regular senior enlisted leaders and advisors are the service senior enlisted advisors who represent the service branches of the United States Armed Forces and advise the chief of their service branch on enlisted matters, namely:
+The highest-ranking senior enlisted advisors represent the service branches of the uniformed services of the United States and advise the four-star chief of their service branch on enlisted matters: